SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 **Editor's Note:** Who else should we name in this paragraph?
 I should look through the minutes from previous AVTCORE meetings, to see who I missed.

 The authors thank Mathis Engelbart for helping to keep this draft aligned with {{!I-D.ietf-avtcore-rtp-over-quic}}.

+A significant amount of work on this draft happened while Spencer was affiliated with Tencent America LLC.
+Spencer appreciates that support.